sage-code/eve/manual/overview.md

 * Native data types, variables, labels and methods use lowercase letters and numbers;
 * Composite data types and classes start with capital letters;
 * System variables use prefix "$".
 User can define new system variables;
+* Public attributes and published members start with dot "." prefix;

 ## Comments